zorn/franklin/guides/assumptions.md

 ## CQRS (Command Query Responsibility Segregation) / Event Sourced Core

-More info on ADR on this?
+More info or decision document on this?

 ## English Only